SeisCong/FWANT/README.md

 # FullWaveformTomography
-The codes for full-waveform tomography will be maintenance by UMass and URI seismology groups
+The codes of full-waveform tomography was orignially developed by Dr.Yang Shen and his seismology groups in URI.
+The codes will be maintenance by both URI and UMass seismology groups in the future.